patrickstowell/PHY129-Lectures-2024/Appendix5B_MD.md

 ## Rotations around an arbitrary axis

-We left a question in section [\[sec:linear\]](#sec:linear){reference-type="ref" reference="sec:linear"} about how we can construct a matrix around an arbitrary axis in three dimensions.
+We left a question in section {ref}`Linear Matrices` about how we can construct a matrix around an arbitrary axis in three dimensions.
 Consider the 3D rotation matrix around the $x$-axis:

 $$